mohyware/mohyware/README.md

 ## 🙋‍♂️ About me

 🌱 I’m currently studying Computer Science, I’ve developed a strong passion for programming.
 I've acquired foundational skills in C++ and object-oriented programming, and I’ve completed several projects utilizing these techniques.

 At the moment, I'm exploring web development, specifically concentrating on back-end development with Node.js.
-I’m actively working on projects to enhance my understanding of back-end careers and software engineering. 💻 💪
+I’m actively working on projects to enhance my understanding of back-end career and software engineering. 💪

+Additionally, I am passionate about contributing to open-source projects. 💻

 <p align="center">
   <a href="https://visitcount.itsvg.in">